apos/PiFinder/docs/source/dev_guide.rst

 First method: Press (short press) **"ENT-A"** again and again to cycle through the screens until you get to the **Console screen**.
 There press the **"0"** key (the display shows the message "Debug: true").
 This will supply a fake GPS lock, time and cause the PiFinder to just solve an image from disk.
 But it will respond to IMU movement and allow use of things like Push-To and all the other functions that require a solve/lock.
 You can leave the "demo mode" by just again cycle to the Console screen and press "0" again (the display shows the message "Debug: false").

-Second method: run PiFinder with the :ref:`dev_guide:Debugging from the command line` functionality.
+Second method: run PiFinder with :ref:`dev_guide:Debugging from the command line`.

 .. note::

-  If you are using the demo-mode and move the PiFinder and scope around, you will notice, that the picture alway starts at the same "standard demo picture".
-And it always switch back to the same picture, once you stopped.
+  If you are using the demo-mode and move the PiFinder and scope around, you will notice, that the picture alway starts at the same "standard demo image".
+And the display will always switch back to the same picture, once you stopped.
 Do not expect to move through the sky, like you normally would do and get a solve to the newly reached location.
-You will always be brought back to the same position in the sky.
+You will always be brought back to the same position in the sky using the "standard demo image".

 .. image:: images/user_guide/DEMO_MODE_001_docs.png